-9 RESEARCH METHODS
+9. RESEARCH METHODS

-9.1 Study design
+9.1.
+Study design

-This is a multinational, open-label, observational post-authorisation safety study that will evaluate information on the long-term safety and efficacy of first-line avapritinib in at least 50 patients with PDGFRA D842V-mutated GIST.
+This is a multinational, open-label, observational PASS that will evaluate the long-term safety and efficacy of avapritinib in the first line or following ≤ 4 months of imatinib treatment in at least 50 patients with PDGFRA D842V-mutated GIST.
+Three patient populations are planned to be enrolled: